-The London Sightseer 105km starts in Hampton Hill Middlesex and mainly using established cycle routes, river paths and park roads where possible takes you to the O2 Arena (Millennium Dome) and back via many of London’s most spectacular sights.
+The London Midweek Sightseer 105km starts in Hampton Hill Middlesex and mainly using established cycle routes, river paths and park roads where possible takes you to the O2 Arena (Millennium Dome) and back via many of London’s most spectacular sights.
 In more detail the route takes you through Twickenham, Richmond and Old Isleworth to Brentford and then via Kew and the riverside to Hammersmith.
 Next come Kensington, Portobello Road and Hyde Park to Buckingham Palace and along the Mall to Trafalgar Square.
 Then to the City of London via St Paul’s Cathedral before St Catherine’s Docks and historic Wapping following the canal to the Queen Elizabeth Olympic Park.
-Then to the skyscrapers of Canary Wharf and Docklands.
-Next, the most spectacular view in London from Greenwich Park and the Royal Observatory before returning along the river to Greenwich and the Cutty Sark visiting Rotherhithe on the way to Tower Bridge.
+Then to Greenwich via the Emirates Airline and the riverside cycle path to the most spectacular view in London from Greenwich Park and the Royal Observatory before returning along the river to Greenwich and the Cutty Sark visiting Rotherhithe on the way to Tower Bridge.
 Follow the embankment past HMS Belfast and The Golden Hinde and see spectacular river views and old cobbled streets to Westminster and Parliament Square.
 Then follow the Embankment to Chelsea through Battersea Park and via back streets to Putney Bridge and then Richmond Park.
 Next its along the river again to Teddington and Kingston to Hampton Court Palace and, finally, through Bushey Park to Hampton Hill and the finish where refreshments are available.

 The Event Headquartersis at 225 High Street, Hampton Hill, TW12 1NP which can be reached by train from Waterloo to Fulwell Station on the Shepperton Line.
 There is plenty of free on-street parking in the neighbourhood which is a low crime area.
 If you need a hotel there are Travelodges at Teddington, Sunbury and Feltham all within 2 miles of the start.
 Any type of bike can be used but there are some unmetalled paths and cobbled sections.
 Tandems and recumbents will also have to be lifted over obstructions in places.
 Riders are provided with a route sheet that gives detailed instructions on the route to be followed.